-Research in the Cochlear Implant Laboratory is aimed at investigating the relationship between subjective and objective measures obtained with electrical stimulation of the human auditory system.
-Subjective (or behavioral) measures require active participation on the part of the research subject.
-Examples of subjective measures include listening to sounds and making judgments about certain aspects of the sound (e.g., loudness or pitch) or listening to speech presented in different conditions and repeating words or sentences.
-Objective measures do not require active participation from the subject.
-The objective measures made in our laboratory consist of measurements made from the auditory pathways in response to electrical stimulation from the CI.
+This research is aimed at investigating how subjective and objective measures obtained with a cochlear implant (CI) are related to each other.
+Subjective measures require active participation on the part of the research participant.
+Examples include listening to sounds and making judgments about certain aspects of the sound (e.g., loudness or pitch) or listening to speech presented in different conditions and repeating words or sentences.
+In contrast, objective measures do not require active participation from the participant.
+The objective measures are made from the auditory pathway in response to electrical stimulation from the CI.

-The laboratory consists of three rooms: (1) a large sound-attenuating booth equipped with a sound field system, recliner, television, VCR/DVD player, impedance bridge, and touch-screen monitor; (2) an adjacent control room equipped with an audiometer, a networked color printer, two laptops, one PC, and cochlear implant speech processor interfaces for controlling psychophysical and physiologic experiments; (3) general lab space equipped with a pediatric table and chairs, toy chest, desk space and computer for a research assistant, file storage, and lab meeting space.
+The laboratory consists of three rooms: (1) a large sound-attenuating booth equipped with a sound field system, recliner, television, VCR/DVD player, impedance bridge, and touch-screen monitor; (2) an adjacent control room equipped with an audiometer, a networked color printer, laptops, one PC, and cochlear implant speech processor interfaces for controlling psychophysical and physiological experiments; (3) general lab space equipped with a pediatric table and chairs, toy chest, desk space and computer for a research assistant, file storage, and lab meeting space.

 Click here for more information on our current studies.

 If you are interested in participating please contact Jenny Goehring at (402) 452-5087 or

 Jenny.Goehring@boystown.org or Sara Robinson at (402) 452-5044 or

 Hughes ML, Baudhuin JL, & Goehring JL (2015).
 Effect of electrode impedance on spread of excitation and pitch perception using electrically coupled “dual-electrode” stimulation.